When to say no?

 So think before saying yes: is this right for me at this stage of my career?
 Remember many of these requests will come back again and again, so don't feel you are missing out if you say no on this occasion.
 Are you in fact the best person to do this?
 Maybe someone would do this particular job much better and enjoy it much more?

-Four key tips
+Five key tips

 In addition, I have found these recommendations to be useful when handling requests for my time.